Gym shorts

 Gym shorts are an article of clothing typically worn by people when exercising.
 They are typically made out of fabrics that allow for maximum comfort and ease, such as nylon.
-Brands such as Nike, Under Armour, Adidas, and Reebok all make gym shorts.
+Brands such as Nike, Under Armour, Gymshark, Adidas, and Reebok all make gym shorts.
 Cotton gym shorts were made popular by a cheerleading brand called Soffe.
-Gym shorts or sweatpants are required for many junior high and high school physical education courses.

 While gym shorts were traditionally worn by men, from the late 1970s and onward, women began wearing them for better comfort at the gym as well as a modern fashion trend.